onap/demo/vnfs/VESreporting_vFW5.0/README.md

 PROJECT DESCRIPTION

-“The content of this directory is currently under development and, at this stage, is not intended for demonstration and/or testing.”

 ---
 This project contains the source code and scripts for the periodic generation of network measurement reports.
 The folder contains: